Evacuation from Afghanistan: Around 300 Indians likely to be brought back by Sunday | Business

 - India

-(Eds: Updating with additional inputs) New Delhi, Aug 21 (PTI) Around 300 Indian nationals are expected to be brought back home from Afghanistan by Sunday as part of India's evacuation mission in view of the deteriorating security situation in Afghan capital Kabul, people familiar with the development said.
+New Delhi, Aug 22 (PTI) Around 300 Indian nationals are expected to be brought back home from Afghanistan by Sunday as part of India's evacuation mission in view of the deteriorating security situation in Afghan capital Kabul, people familiar with the development said.

-Over 80 Indians were on Saturday taken to Tajikistan capital Dushanbe from Kabul on board a military transport aircraft of the Indian Air Force and the group will be brought back to Delhi in a special Air India flight from the central Asian city early on Sunday, they said.
+Eighty-seven Indians were on Saturday taken to Tajikistan capital Dushanbe from Kabul on board a military transport aircraft of the Indian Air Force and the group is being brought back to Delhi in a special Air India flight from the central Asian city early on Sunday.

+External Affairs Ministry Spokesperson Arindam Bagchi tweeted that two Nepalese citizens are also coming to India on board the Air India flight.

+''Bringing Indians home from Afghanistan!
+AI 1956 carrying 87 Indians departs from Tajikistan for New Delhi.
+Two Nepalese nationals also evacuated.

+''AI 1956 carrying 87 Indians departs from Tajikistan for New Delhi.
+Two Nepalese nationals also evacuated.
+Assisted and supported by our Embassy @IndEmbDushanbe.
+More evacuation flights to follow,'' Bagchi tweeted.

+He said the passengers were earlier evacuated from Kabul by an IAF aircraft.

-Close to 100 Indians are likely to be brought back to India from Kabul in an Indian Air Force heavy-lift aircraft by Sunday, they added.
+The people cited above said on condition of anonymity that close 100 Indians are likely to be brought back to India from Kabul in an Indian Air Force heavy-lift aircraft by Sunday.

 Separately, another group of over 90 Indians, most of whom are employees of a number of foreign companies that were operating in Afghanistan, were flown in to Doha by US and NATO aircraft.

-These people are also set to be brought back home on Sunday, the people cited above said.
+These people are also set to be brought back home on Sunday, the people said.

+The total number of Indians to be evacuated on Sunday is around 300, they said.

 The first evacuation flight brought back over 40 people, mostly staffers at the Indian embassy, on Monday.